nodejs/wiki-archive/Installation.md

 Remember to remove the symlinks when you're done.
 If you have any further installation problems stop into [#node.js](http://webchat.freenode.net/?channels=node.js&uio=d4) on irc.freenode.net and ask questions.

-If you are compiling on a NFS mount and get errors at the linker stage, try this:
+If you are compiling on a NFS mount and get errors at the linker stage or are getting complaints about `flock` not being available on your system, try changing the linker:

 ```
 make LINK=g++